- How do I get started?

 In any case when working with insurance you will need to work closely with your insurance to make sure you qualify for reimbursement.
 Because of the costs of hiring a billing service I work directly with only a few insurance companies, including Deseret Mutual Benefit Administrators (DMBA).
 I am no longer a Medicaid provider, and cannot be paid by that company.

-In order to keep costs down and services high I ask you to pay at the time of service, and I will provide documentation you can use to receive reimbursement from them.
+In order to keep costs down and services high I ask you to pay at the time of service (unless special arrangements have been made), and I will provide documentation you can use to receive reimbursement from other insurances.

 - How can I pay for counseling?